Jakarta court: Extremist cleric sentenced to death

 The US State Department designated JAD as a terrorist organization last year, describing it as an umbrella group formed in 2015 and composed of almost two dozen Indonesian extremist outfits that pledged allegiance to ISIS leader Abu Bakr al-Baghdadi.
 Abdurrahman is the highest ranked cleric associated with the group.

-Aman was scheduled to appear at a court hearing in May, but it was postponed after a deadly riot broke out at the jail where he was being held in Depok, West Java.
+He was scheduled to appear at a court hearing in May, but it was postponed after a deadly riot broke out at the jail where he was being held in Depok, West Java.

-The defendant had plead not guilty before the court's verdict.
+Abdurrahman had plead not guilty before the court's verdict.
 The date of his planned execution by firing squad has not been set, as the defense decides whether to appeal.

 ISIS sympathies